 Women making a difference, or women who still believe in making a difference?
-I had a bit of struggle settling on one for Yakutti’s newest column.
+We had a bit of struggle settling on one for Yakutti’s newest column.

 I imagine that at some point life catches up with all of us, steals our time, suppresses our dreams, grows within us a cynical complacency that convinces us into living smaller.
 I don’t imagine that it happens all at once.
 I imagine that slowly the compromises accumulate and we trade off possibilities for sure gains.
 The career path we are on might be different from what we wanted but it is better than unemployment.
 The traveling we always wanted to do can wait for better credit scores.
 The partner we are with is insensitive but we are in love.
 As the list grows, our circles of possibility diminish, and the gains we have traded off our dreams for assume new prominence as we work to preserve that which we have.